 Head Down into Blanchard Springs Caverns

 Each tour is led by a guide who will teach you along the way.
 The trails vary in length, difficulty, and accessibility, but each will leave you breathless.
 If you visit in the summer, the cave is a great way to cool down since it remains at about 58 degrees Fahrenheit year-round.

 Shop at Little Rock River Market

 There are many cool things to do in Little Rock, Arkansas, including shopping in the historic Little Rock River Market District.
-Here, you will find a lively downtown vibe that must be experienced when you visit the state capital.
+Here, you will find a lively downtown vibe that must be experienced when you visit the Arkansas capital city.

 This district is full of farmer’s markets, boutique shops, artists, and live music.
 There is also a sculpture garden.
 This is a great place in Little Rock to grab a meal or enjoy occasional events or concerts.
 If you have kids, bring them to the awesome Riverfront Park which is one of the best things to do in Little Rock for families.

 Step Back in Time at the Old Mill